 You should also make a note of your liabilities such as outstanding mortgages or loans.
 When you leave a specific asset, you may need to decide if any associated liabilities are to be included as part of the gift or whether it is to be given free of any loan or taxes.

-Bear in mind that the usual process for distribution of assets in a Will is that first, specific named gifts go to specific named recipients.
+Bear in mind that the usual process for distribution of assets is that first, specific named gifts go to specific named recipients.
 The executors then work out the total value of everything else you own, minus any liabilities and taxes.
-What’s left over is called your “residuary estate”, which is divided up in accordance with your Will.
+What’s left over is called your “residuary estate”, which is divided up in accordance with your specifications.

-You should choose at least two executors for your Will as by the time you die, one may not be available or willing to act as your executor.
+You should choose at least two executors as by the time you die, one may not be available or willing to act as your executor.
 Naming two executors also helps relieve some of the workload so they can both look after your assets together.

 Another important factor to consider is the possibility that you become incapacitated and unable to make decisions for yourself.
 You may wish to consider signing an Enduring Power of Attorney, which gives the right to a person you nominate and trust to make decisions about your financial and, in some cases, medical affairs in the event you become incapacitated.

 What decisions might an Executor have to make?

 If a specific gift you have gifted as a bequeath no longer exists – for example, if you left somebody a painting but sold it before you died or shares you had gifted were no longer available – then your instructions to pass on the gift are no longer possible.
 This process is known as ademption.